 Alpha versus Beta

 In this case, Alpha is not a planet or a constellation.
 In the world of investments, Alpha is understood as the fund’s excess profitability according to a reference index.
 For example an Alpha of 3% means that a fund gets a 3% additional return.
 Usually, Alpha and Beta are measured at the same time.
-Beta indicates the risk of a certain asset in relation to its benchmark.
-For instance, a stock or an asset with a 1.2 Beta would suppose a 20% higher risk than its reference index.
+In the preceding article we got lost and ended up only talking about “Smart Beta”.
+However, Alpha actually does exist.